 - Pointing out that if Comedy Central keeps trying, and failing, to copy South Park as fervently as they are with Chamberlain Heights, one day their business practices will end up ruining the company.

-- His avatar in the review of the My Little Pony Tales episode, "Shop Talk", not only befits his username, but just looks so freakin' cool.
+- His avatar introduced in his review of the My Little Pony Tales episode, "Shop Talk", not only befits his username but just looks so freakin' cool.
 It was drawn by someone known as "Animated Being", according to the YouTube description.

 - In one episode of "Admirable", he states that he always tries to only use footage he's paid for for "Admirables" whenever he can (citing dropped pilots as one of the few exceptions) since he wants to support the good stuff and encourage creators to continue to make things like it, even citing this as a reason he's temporarily shelved reviewing an episode of The Loud House he was pleased with.

 - In his "Top 10 Worst Cartoons of the 90's" list, his #1 pick, The Wacky World of Tex Avery, is guilty of mooching off of a dead man's legacy.
 And not just any dead man either: Tex Avery, one of the forefathers of cartoons and the creator of Daffy Duck, Droopy, and the more iconic characterizations of Bugs Bunny and Porky Pig, as well as the creation of several classic cartoons and cartoon tropes, was the one being used to make a quick buck.
 Mr. Enter does not hesitate to call out this cartoon for what it tried and failed to do, calling out its slower animation style, lack of Tex's tropes, and none of his iconic characters.